Westvale Park Primary Academy is commited to creating an ethos that fosters the spiritual, moral, social and cultural development of all children.

 • extra-curricular activities

-• opportunities for ‘pupil voice’ and student leadership
+• ‘pupil voice’ and student leadership

 • developing a sense of integrity, compassion and tolerance throughout the community which values self-esteem alongside respect for others